 In addition, PEAC Albany offers a growing range of online resources to assist classroom teachers in creating and adapting learning activities and programs to cater for their brighter students, including those who did not get into the program, but still need a greater challenge than most.

 Little Grove Primary welcomes Mrs Walker and her PEAC students to our school.
-We look forward to meeting students from other schools around the district who will commence classes at Little Grove from next week.
+We love meeting students from other schools around the district who attend classes at Little Grove.